 Zachary Sadow is a PhD candidate at the University of Nottingham's School of Politics and International Relations focusing on energy issues and international political economy.
-He is also an energy research analyst at Barclays.
-He is the Project Director of the Barclays-Columbia Capstone Program which is currently focused on international water project development.
+He is Chairman & CEO of KMX Technologies, an industrial technology company focused on lithium, critical minerals, and water treatment.
+He is also Co-Founder & Managing Partner of Antelope Water Management.
+Previously, he was an energy research analyst at Barclays.
 He has a BA from the University of Florida, and was a Visiting Scholar at Columbia University's School of International and Public Affairs.

 Paul Heywood (Primary Advisor), Sir Francis Hill Professor of European Politics and Executive Dean of the Faculty of Social Sciences, Faculty of Social Sciences, University of Nottingham

 Mathew Humphrey, Professor of Political Theory, Faculty of Social Sciences, University of Nottingham